Soeg1916/Tapswap_Cinema/README.md

 6. Add New Script From Plugin Setting

-7. Import tampermonkey.js ( In This Github Files ) Text In Tampermonkey Script And Save
+7. Import easytosay.js ( In This Github Files ) Text In easytosay Script And Save

 8. Refresh Tapswap Link And See Result :)